 While your stain is drying, use the scissors to cut 2 heart shapes out of the piece of cardstock; one large and one small.
 You will use these as a template.

 Place the large heart shape in the centre of your wood board.
 Starting at the 2 middle points of the heart (top and bottom), work your way around the perimeter of the heart on each side by hammering the panel nails about 1/4 of the way into your board.
 Take care to ensure the nails are evenly spaced.
+Depending on the size of the heart you’re doing (meaning more screws or nails) or how easy you want to make it for yourself, you may instead want to use something like these self drilling screws that you’re able to drill through the board to eventually wrap your string around.

 Remove the large cardstock heart and repeat the above process with the smaller heart aligning the 2 hearts in the middle.